peterwilliams97/repeats/suffix.md

 This solution is O(size of corpus) in time and space.
 I am avoiding it for now as

 * all the suffix tree implementations I know take up too much space.
-* I don't need the nice asymptotic speed as the [ solution](https://github.com/peterwilliams97/repeats) works well for corpora I work on.
+* I don't need the nice asymptotic speed as the [main solution](https://github.com/peterwilliams97/repeats) works well for corpora I work on.